 - A watermaker.
 Lugging 40-pound jerry cans of water from shore gets old fast, and docking for water has its own injury risks.
 A watermaker eliminates both.

-- Bigger winches, longer winch handles, rigging the jib furler so it runs to a winch.
+- Bigger winches, longer winch handles, and rigging the jib furler so it runs to a winch.
 Every bit of mechanical advantage buys you capability you’d otherwise lose.

 - Good blocks.
 Dave was insistent on this.
 Bigger, better-quality blocks (we liked Harken) make a real difference anywhere a line is under load.